microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

 Optional.
 Path to existing file.

-__searchSpacePath__ specifies the path of search space file, which should be a valid path in the local linux machine.
+Specifies the path of search space file, which should be a valid path in the local linux machine.

 The only exception that __searchSpacePath__ can be not fulfilled is when `useAnnotation=True`.